 So, do you think you can tell myth from reality?
 Now let me tell you a true story…

-I had been doing a little mentoring with one of my clients.
+I had been working with one of my clients.
 He wanted me to “look over his shoulder” as he organized a full structural estimate.
 What made this unique was that this gentleman was not a regular estimator, but rather the company’s “BIM Expert.”

 He had published the models and tied them to his company’s concrete database.
 Then he made great use of location-based quantities in the estimate and everything was good.

-The actual Estimator on the project had to turn around a price in two days and, being a bit old school, preferred to stay in his comfort zone with 2D takeoff.
+The actual Estimator on the project had to turn around a price in two days and, wanting to stay focused, preferred to stay in his comfort zone with 2D takeoff.
 He was going to need to invest the full forty-eight hours in the estimate, but he knew it would be complete, cover all scope, and feel good about it.

 The BIM Expert asked, “Why are you doing that?
 I’ve already published the models and tied them to our concrete database.
 I would really appreciate your insight, though, as I’ll never have as much estimating expertise and experience as you.”